the-m0nk/router-management-api/README.md

 **Architecture:** The API follows a layered architecture with controllers (handling HTTP requests), services (business logic), and repositories (data access).
 The IRouterRepository interface ensures extensibility for real router integration.

+__Note__: The get status API give the details of the connected PC, Enable and disable API enable and disable the connected PC(I used command used for that in the API).

 ## SOLID Principles:

 - **Single Responsibility:** Each class (e.g., RouterController, RouterService) has a single purpose.